Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Hohenberg-Mermin-Wagner Theorem

-and at criticality also has a power law behavior like Eq.~\ref{eq:powerlaw_inv_AFM}, and $\eta$ can be extracted analogously.
-The momentum mesh for the bosonic momenta was refined around $\bfq_*$ such that $\Delta \bfq \sim 0.01$, which we ensured is compatible with the resulting value of $b$ according to Eq.~\ref{eq:mom_resolution_condition} in what follows.
+Thus at criticality, $w^\D$ also has a power law behavior like Eq.~\eqref{eq:powerlaw_inv_AFM}, and $\eta$ can be extracted analogously.
+The momentum mesh for the bosonic momenta was refined around $\bfq_*$ such that $\Delta \bfq \sim 0.01$, which we ensured is compatible with the resulting value of $b$ according to Eq.~\eqref{eq:mom_resolution_condition} in what follows.
 For the AFM, we have used a local Hubbard interaction $U = 2t$ and inverse temperature $\beta t = 31.5$, whereas for the CDW, we have used $U = 0.2t$ and a nearest-neighbor $U' = 0.25t$ and inverse temperature $\beta t = 8.8$.
-Solving the parquet equations in the PA yields results close enough to the critical point, but not too close, keeping Eq.~\ref{eq:mom_resolution_condition} fulfilled.
+Solving the parquet equations in the PA yields results close enough to the critical point, but not too close, keeping Eq.~\eqref{eq:mom_resolution_condition} fulfilled.
 We show results of the product of the polarization and the bare (bosonic) interaction in Fig.~\ref{fig:polarization_numerics} over an interval in the BZ around the ordering vector.

 We observe that at the ordering vector $\delta \bfq = 0$, they are both very close to $1$, but the density term shows a wider concave curve.
-Subtracting 1, we can fit for the anomalous dimension as suggested by Eq.~\ref{eq:powerlaw_inv_AFM}.
+Subtracting 1, we can fit for the anomalous dimension as suggested by Eq.~\eqref{eq:powerlaw_inv_AFM}.
 For both cases, we have chosen the fitting windows such that the maximum $y$-values are similar, $\sim 0.010$.
 The results are shown in Fig.~\ref{fig:eta_fit_bruteforce}.

 We find that for AFM $\eta_{\text{PA}}(d = 2, N = 3) \approx 0.044$ with $b = 0.0029$ and $A = 8.56$ and for the CDW $\eta_{\text{PA}}(d = 2, N = 1) \approx 0.017$ with $b = 0.038$ and $A = 2.317$.
 Both of these results are rather close to $\eta = 0$, and suggest that as we approach infinite momentum resolution (representing the true thermodynamic limit where the BZ is continuous) and get closer to the critical point, they will indeed tend to zero.
 We have found that reducing the resolution has an effect on pushing them farther away from zero.
-These results suggest that for the CDW, $\eta_{\text{PA}}(d = 2, N = 1) \neq 0.453$ but is instead $0$, and thus would be forbidden by the HMW theorem when the self-energy is included by the arguments in Section~\ref{sec:mermin_wagner_with_self_energy}.
+These results suggest that for the CDW, $\eta_{\text{PA}}(d = 2, N = 1) \neq 0.453$ but is instead $0$, and it seems like the transition would be forbidden by the HMW theorem when the self-energy is included by analogous arguments to those made in Section~\ref{sec:mermin_wagner_with_self_energy} (where one uses a $\D$-channel form of the SDE instead of the $\M$-channel one).